rclone/rclone/MANUAL.md

 ## rclone ls

-List all the objects in the the path with size and path.
+List all the objects in the path with size and path.

 ### Synopsis

-List all the objects in the the path with size and path.
+List all the objects in the path with size and path.

 ```
 rclone ls remote:path